Jeansen/jeansen.github.io/_posts/2018-01-20-how-to-migrate-a-raspberry-pi-installation-to-lvm.md

 That's it!
 Put this newly created SD card in your Raspberry Pi and see what will happen :-)

-[^1]: After all, restoring the previous backup would overwrite your current LVM setup!
-[^2]: Actually, only version 2 Mod.
+[^1]: Actually, only version 2 Mod.
 B uses an ARMv7 CPU.
 Versions 2 Mod.
 B v1.2, 3 Mod.
 A+, 3 Mod.
 B and 3 Mod.
 B+ all use an ARMv8 CPU.
 But since Raspian is 32 bit, running in Aarch32 mode is the reason it acts like an ARMv7 with some missing instructions.